base-camp-luftdaten/Interpolation-backend/README.md

 ## Running the script

-To run the script, change into the `inter` directory.

 In order to upload the heatmaps to the server, the script should be run after setting the API Key as specified in the [backend description](https://github.com/base-camp-luftdaten/data#installation--setup) (look for `apiKey`) as an environment variable.